 Journals of a Wily School

 Director Sudeshna Bose follows a young pickpocket through the streets of Kolkata (formerly Calcutta), where he piles his trade, and plays a real life game of cops and robbers.

 A Village Called Versailles

-Versailles, a tight-knit neighborhood on the edge of New Orleans, is home to the densest ethnic Vietnamese population outside of Vietnam.
-In the aftermath of Hurricane Katrina, residents rebuild their homes — only to have them threatened by a toxic landfill planned in their neighborhood.
+Versailles, a town on the edge of New Orleans, is home to the densest ethnic Vietnamese population outside of Vietnam.
+In the aftermath of Hurricane Katrina, residents rebuild their homes — only to have them threatened by a landfill planned in their neighborhood.
 As the community fights back, it turns a devastating disaster into a catalyst for change.